Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Dispersion relations

-It can be seen that for higher orders the real part stays close to the linear vacuum for smaller wavelengths.
-Higher orders also defer and decrease the rise of the imaginary part.
-A relatively strong bias as in the forth order scheme \eqref{CoefficientsForBackFirstDerivative} causes a superluminal phase-velocity in a given $ k \cdot \Delta $ range, the \textit{critical} regime where the dispersion relation deviates remarkably from the linear vacuum.
-The well balanced order thirteen scheme has a smaller critical regime and is well behaved for a larger range of wavelengths.
-From Figure \ref{fig:dispersion}, it can be deduced that the dispersion relation follows the continuous vacuum for up to $k\cdot \Delta \simeq \pi/2$.
-For smaller wavelengths the curve showing the real part of $ \omega $ falls off from the linear vacuum and the imaginary part of $\omega$ causes a damping.
-Due to the concavity of the real part (in the order four scheme only for $ k \cdot \Delta \gtrsim \pi/2$) there are two $ k $'s for each $\mathfrak{Re}(\omega)$.
+For small wavelengths the curve showing the real part of $ \omega $ falls off and the imaginary part of $\omega$ causes a damping.
+As a result, there are two $ k $'s for each $\mathfrak{Re}(\omega)$.
 At the wavelength corresponding to the Nyquist frequency, $k\cdot \Delta = \pi $, $\mathfrak{Re}(\omega)$ becomes zero as in the simple scenarios above.
 The high-$k$ values cause nonphysical standing waves, as $\mathfrak{Re}(\omega)/k \rightarrow 0$, which would cause a self-heating of the system.
 The damping takes care of their annihilation.
-The superluminosity which can be seen in the forth order finite difference differentiation is thus an acceptable add-on to the favor of a damping of nonphysical modes.
+The superluminosity which can be seen in the fourth order finite difference differentiation is thus an acceptable add-on to the favor of a damping of nonphysical modes.
 With increasing accuracy and balancing as in the order thirteen scheme there is no superluminal range left.